 The Group will continue to structure itself in line with business requirements, while ensuring the Group has robust controls and processes to allow the Group to manage tax risks effectively.
 While being committed to paying the right amount of taxes at the right time and ensuring the highest integrity in all of its tax reporting globally.

 Relationship with HMRC and Other Tax Authorities

 The Group supports open and transparent relationships with fiscal authorities, including HMRC and all other relevant global tax authorities.
 This is achieved through prompt exchange of requested information, proactive engagement with the authorities and through open dialogue to address any relevant tax matters.

 Any accidental errors which may arise in tax submissions to HMRC or other tax authorities are disclosed as soon as possible once corrections have been identified.

-This policy was last amended on November 8, 2021.
+This policy (Version 2) was last amended on February 8, 2023.
 We update and review this policy annually.
 Any updates will be noted in the version notes below.